-Jvari Monastery – Built in the 6th century,Jvari Monastery stands on a mountaintop at the confluence of the Mtkvari and Aragvi rivers, overlooking Mtskheta, the former capital of Georgia The monastery was built on the site of a large wooden cross erected by Saint Nino in the early 4th century.
-Saint Nino preached Christianity in Georgia and converted the pagan king Mirian III of Iberia who declared Christianity the official religion in 327 A.D.
+Jvari Monastery – Built in the 6th century,Jvari Monastery stands on a mountaintop at the meeting of the Mtkvari and Aragvi rivers, overlooking Mtskheta.
+The monastery was built on the site of a large wooden cross standing up by Saint Nino in the early 4th century.
+Saint Nino bring in, Christianity in Georgia and change the pagan king Mirian III of Iberia who has full confession Christianity the official religion in 327 A.D.
 In 545 A.D.
 Jvari was listed together with other monuments of Mtskheta in 1994 as a UNESCO World Heritage Site.

-Svetitskhoveli Cathedral in Mtskheta – Situated at the confluence of the Aragvi and Mtkvari rivers, the cathedral was built by architect Arsukidze in the early 11th century and is the place where Georgian kings were crowned and buried.
-Known as the burial site of Christ’s mantle, Svetitskhoveli has long been one of the principal Georgian Orthodox churches and is among the most venerated places of worship in the region.
-Svetitskhoveli is considered an endangered cultural landmark; it has survived a variety of adversities, and many of its priceless frescoes have been lost due to being whitewashed by the Russian Imperial authorities.
+Svetitskhoveli Cathedral in Mtskheta – located at the meeting of the Aragvi and Mtkvari rivers, the cathedral was built by architect Arsukidze in the early 11th century and is the location where Georgian kings were crowned and buried.
+Known as the burial site of Christ’s mantle, Svetitskhoveli has long been one of the principal Georgian Orthodox churches and is among the most sacral places of worship in the region.
+Svetitskhoveli is cultural location; it has survived a variety of adversities, and many of its priceless frescoes have been lost due to being whitewashed by the Russian Imperial authorities.

 an ancient cave town and one of the oldest urban settlements in Georgia.
 The town represents a complex of various structures dating from the 12 cent.
 BC to the 17th century.
 Uplistsikhe is situated on the left Bank of River Mtkvari.